ANZAMEMS Conference Postponed Until Mid-2022

 The Thirteenth Biennial ANZAMEMS Conference will be held at The University of Western Australia.

 The topic is: Reception and Emotion

-The conference will run from 8 to 12 February 2021 and will include an ANZAMEMS Seminar.
+The conference will be held from 27 June to 1 July 2022 and will include an ANZAMEMS Seminar.

 Acknowledgement of Country

 We wish to acknowledge the traditional custodians of the land we are meeting on, the Whadjuk (Perth region) people.
 We wish to acknowledge and respect their continuing culture and the contribution they make to the life of this city and this region.

 ANZAMEMS exists to promote and foster all aspects of Medieval, Renaissance, and Early Modern Studies in Australia and New Zealand, and to establish and nurture productive professional friendships between scholars working in these areas.

 ANZAMEMS has members from universities in Australia, New Zealand, and all over the world, as well as independent scholars.
 Membership is open to all interested researchers working in any of the fields of medieval and early modern studies.